thoth-station/adviser/docs/source/pipeline.rst

-Once all :class:`Boot <thoth.adviser.boot.Boot>` units are successfully executed, resolver resolves all the direct dependencies (that are sorted and filtered out based on ``limit_latest_versions`` configuration option) of the application and executes pipeline units of type :class:`Sieve
+Once all :class:`Boot <thoth.adviser.boot.Boot>` units are successfully executed, resolver resolves all the direct dependencies (that are sorted and filtered out based on ``limit_latest_versions`` configuration option) of the application and executes pipeline units of type :class:`Pseudonym
+<thoth.adviser.pseudonym.Pseudonym>` to compute "pseudonyms" for packages
+(packages providing same functionality but have different name of different version identifier).
+See :ref:`pseudonyms section for more info <pseudonyms>`.

-<thoth.adviser.sieve.Sieve>` to filter out packages that should not be
-considered during resolver run.
+The next pipeline units of type :class:`Sieve <thoth.adviser.sieve.Sieve>` filter out packages that should not be considered during resolver run.
 See :ref:`sieve pipeline unit documentation for more information <sieves>`.

 Once sieves filter out packages in unwanted versions, resolver creates initial states that are formed out of all the combinations of packages in different